Dosage Form: ointment

 Apply sufficient quantity to adequately cover all lesions every 3 hours, 6 times per day for 7 days.
 The dose size per application will vary depending upon the total lesion area but should approximate a one-half inch ribbon of ointment per 4 square inches of surface area.
-A finger cot or rubber glove should be used when applying acyclovir to prevent autoinoculation of other body sites and transmission of infection to other persons.
+A finger cot or rubber glove should be used when applying Acyclovir Ointment 5% to prevent autoinoculation of other body sites and transmission of infection to other persons.
 Therapy should be initiated as early as possible following onset of signs and symptoms.

 Acyclovir Ointment, USP 5% is supplied as a white color ointment.
 Each gram of Acyclovir Ointment, USP 5% contains 50 mg acyclovir, USP in a polyethylene glycol base.